Pass rate

 Five-year trend (2020-21 → 2024-25)

-The pandemic spike of 2020-21 is the standout feature of the recent decade: with test centres closed for long stretches, learners had unprecedented time to revise, and the pass rate jumped over 11 points above the long-term trend.
+The pandemic spike of 2020-21 is the standout feature of the recent decade: with test centres closed for long stretches, learners had unprecedented time to revise, and the pass rate jumped around 8 points above the pre-pandemic baseline of the late 2010s.
 The decline back through 2021-22 and 2022-23 is the return to normal, not a sign of a harder test.

 Pre-pandemic, the rate had been drifting downward for over a decade — from the 65.4% peak in 2007-08 to the high 40s by the late 2010s.
-The 2020-21 anomaly aside, the long-term direction has been steadily down as DVSA refreshed the question bank and added new categories (case study in 2020, CPR/AED in 2026, ADAS coverage in 2025).
+The 2020-21 anomaly aside, the long-term direction has been steadily down as DVSA refreshed the question bank and added new categories (the silent video clip replacing the written case study from 28 September 2020, ADAS content in the 2025 edition of the Official DVSA Theory Test for Car Drivers, and CPR/AED questions added from 2026 after the 13 August 2025 DVSA announcement).

 Pass rate by gender (April 2024 – March 2025)